nadcock/CSC478-SOC-Game/README.md

       * Navigate to CSC478-SOC-Game-master in command prompt
       * Enter the following commands:
           1. ```virtualenv soc-game```
+            Setup tools will be installed
           1. ```pip install "pyramid==1.9.1"```
+            Pyramid will be installed.
+This may take a few minutes
           1. ```python setup.py install```
+            This will install several components and may take a few minutes
           1. ```pserve development.ini```
+            User may need to change the URL from machinename:<port> to localhost:<port> if the machine name does not work
       * Copy the URL provided by the server into a browser window to begin

 ### Installation issues: